A Conversation with Prof. Shiv Visvanathan – MCTS scholar and social science nomad

 See, three things.
 The disaster victim is not really a part of the theory of citizenship in most third world countries.
 As a marginal, he is seen as an object of study rather than a subject.
 He lacks agency.
 Second, I think you’ve got to understand that the survivor is a person of knowledge.
 The survivor’s ideas of suffering and knowledge have to be a part of any critical study.
 Whether you take Bhopal or you take the Orissa cyclone, I’ve worked on a lot of riots and natural disasters.
 And I have got to say that the role of the survivor as a person of knowledge, as someone who has a certain kind of memory, a certain language of suffering, a certain theory of the body, and a certain idea of how to cope with the aftermath of a disaster is absolutely critical to any notion of cognitive justice.
 The expert doesn’t have the phenomenological imagination for it.

 Ok.
 Thank you.
-And my last question is – we are running this blog on STS and we are just setting it up as master’s students.
+And my last question is – we are running this blog on MCTS and we are just setting it up as master’s students.
 And we were wondering if you had any comments in terms of what direction would we take?
-On what would be the most meaningful contribution we can make to STS and also to the larger public?
+On what would be the most meaningful contribution we can make to MCTS and also to the larger public?

 Look, I think a blog like yours should be a conscience for knowledge systems.
 Whether it’s war, violence, certain kinds of specialized expertise, iatrogeny, all these are important questions and a blog like yours can actually raise the question – the gossip of responsibility, the gossip of ethics in a world where specialization pretends it’s value-neutral.
 So I think it’ll be quite an exciting time.
 In fact it can be quite subversive and a lot of fun.